-To defend the bay, Fort McRee was accompanied by Fort Pickens, located across Pensacola Pass on Santa Rosa Island, and Fort Barrancas, located across Pensacola Bay on the grounds of what is now Naval Air Station.
+To defend the bay, Fort McRee was accompanied by Fort Pickens, located across Pensacola Pass on Santa Rosa Island, and Fort Barrancas, located across Pensacola Bay, on the grounds of what is now a Naval Air Station.

 The fortification was built on the eastern tip of Perdido Key on a sandy bar known as Fosters Bank.
 Also known as the “Castle on Fosters Island,” construction lasted from 1834 and 1839.
 The facility included a three-story brick fort with a detached water battery close to sea level.
 It had a highly unusual shape because of its position on a small, narrow barrier island.
 It was named for Army engineer Colonel William McRee.

 The first troops were stationed at the fort in May 1842, but in October 1845, most of them were sent to Louisiana.
 After the Mexican-American War, barracks were built near Fort Barrancas on the mainland in 1848.
 Afterward, Fort McRee was manned only during drills, maneuvers, and target practice.